saitej-janjirala/MovieDB/README.md

 The project is structured using **Clean Code Architecture** principles to ensure scalability and maintainability:

+MovieDB/
-MoviesApp/ ├── data/ # Handles data sources (network, local) │ ├── api/ # Retrofit services │ ├── repository/ # Repositories for data abstraction │ └── models/ # Data models ├── domain/ # Business logic │ ├── usecases/ # Use cases for app logic │ └── models/ # Domain-specific models ├── presentation/ # UI layer │ ├── home/ # Home screen UI and logic │ ├── details/ # Detail screen UI and logic │ └── navigation/ # Navigation components └── utils/ # Utility classes and extensions
+├── data/                 # Handles data sources (network, local) │   ├── api/              # Contains Retrofit services for API communication │   ├── repository/       # Repositories for data abstraction and management ├── domain/               # Contains business logic of the app │   ├── usecases/         # Use cases encapsulating app-specific logic │   └── models/           # Models representing domain-specific entities ├── ui/                   # UI layer for the application │   ├── home/             # Components for the Home screen UI and logic │   ├── detail/           # Components for the Detail screen UI and logic │   └── more/             # Components for the Screen with Pagination List of Data └── utils/                # Utility classes and extensions